 There were many other missions focused on the American Indians.
 In the early years of the church they were not organized as missions with presidents and individuals often served unofficially or in unorganized missions as they fulfilled their duties in settlement.
 However, a few were organized with presidents in April 1855: Elk Mountain in Moab, Utah; Las Vegas, Nevada; Salmon River in Idaho; and Shoshone at Fort Supply, Wyoming.

-Missionaries were called at General Conference in April 1855 to open what became the Indian Territory Mission, which was the boundaries of the what is now the state of Oklahoma.
+At the April General Conference missionaries were called to open what became the Indian Territory Mission, the boundaries of which is now the state of Oklahoma.

-In April 1883 the mission was reorganized and missionary work recommenced in the area.
+After the April General Conference the mission was reorganized and missionary work recommenced in the area.

 The territory of Oklahoma was added to the Indian Territory Mission in 1894.
 Then the states of Arkansas and Kansas were added in 1895.